Kuch Pak Raha Hai

 Step 3:

-Adding besan dahi mixture to spices.
+Adding besan curd mixture to spices and simmering it.

 Step 4:

 Take besan (chickpea flour), salt & baking soda in a small bowl.
-Add water gradually to it while whisking continuously to make smooth thick batter.
+Add water gradually to it while whisking continuously to make a smooth thick batter.
 Whisk well to incorporate air into it.

 Step 5:

-Heat oil in a frying pan.
-Drop spoonfuls of the mixture in hot using two spoons (as shown below).
-Fry them on medium low flame till golden brown in colour.
-Transfer them on a kitchen tissue once done & keep aside.
+Fry them on medium low flame while stirring in between till they are golden brown from all sides.
+Once done, strain them use a slotted spoon & transfer on a kitchen tissue.
+Keep aside.
 (Appe pan method is explained at the end of post).

 Step 6: